 - 1: 0.1% held by MAJID AL FUTTAIM TRUST LLC

-- 2: 1% held by Tariq Al Futtaim
+- 2: 1% held by Tariq A Futtaim

 - 3: 1% held by MAJID AL FUTTAIM VENTURES LLC

 - 4: 1% held by MAJID AL FUTTAIM TRUST LLC

-The Group's operations are carried out by three complementary operating companies: MAF Properties, MAF Retail and MAF Ventures, in each of which MAF Holding holds 99% interest:
+The Group's operations are carried out by three complementary operating companies: MAF Properties, MAF Retail and MAF Ventures, each of which is a wholly-owned subsidiary of MAF Holding:

 • MAF Properties develops and manages shopping malls, which is the Group's core business.
-MAF Properties currently operates 12 shopping malls in the UAE, Egypt, Oman, Bahrain and Lebanon and is currently constructing or master planning an additional three malls, located in Lebanon and Egypt.
+MAF Properties currently operates 11 shopping malls in the UAE, Egypt, Oman and Bahrain and is currently constructing or master planning an additional four malls, located in Lebanon and Egypt.
 MAF Properties also develops hotels adjacent to or in close proximity to shopping mall destinations and, on a selective basis, undertakes mixed-use developments, in each case where this adds value to its core mall development business.
 MAF Properties currently owns 11 hotels, of which nine are located in the UAE and two are located in Bahrain.
 MAF Properties operates through its three business units: Shopping Malls, Hotels and Communities.
-For the year ended 31 December 2013, MAF Properties had revenue of AED 3,547 million and EBITDA of AED 2,220 million, whereas for the year ended 31 December 2012, MAF Properties had revenue of AED 3,149 million and EBITDA of AED 1,954 million.
+For the year ended 31 December 2012, MAF Properties had revenue of AED 3,149 million and EBITDA of AED 1,954 million, whereas for the year ended 31 December 2011, MAF Properties had revenue of AED 2,758 million and EBITDA of AED 1,735 million.

 - MAF Retail first introduced the hypermarket model to the Middle East in 1995 through MAF Hypermarkets, originally established as a joint venture company with Carrefour in which MAF Retail had a 75 per cent. interest.
-Since June 2013, MAF Hypermarkets has been wholly owned subsidiary of the Group, managed by MAF Retail in which MAF Retail has a 99.9 per cent. interest and MAF Holding has a 0.1 per cent. interest.
-For further detail on the history of MAF Hypermarkets please see "Description of the Group-MAF Retail".
+As at the date of this Base Prospectus, MAF Hypermarkets is a wholly owned subsidiary of the Group, managed by MAF Retail in which MAF Retail has a 99.9 per cent. interest and MAF Holding has a 0.1 per cent. interest.
+For further detail on the history of MAF Hypermarkets please see "Description of the Group-MAF Retail" and for further detail on MAF Holding's recent acquisition of Carrefour's 25 per cent. interest please see "Group Financial Review-Recent Developments".
 Carrefour stores are a key anchor tenant in each of the Group's shopping malls and the Group has also opened Carrefour stores outside its shopping malls.
-MAF Retail has expanded the Carrefour concept across the UAE and into Bahrain, Egypt, Iraq, Jordan, Kuwait, Oman, Pakistan, Qatar, Saudi Arabia, Georgia and Lebanon.
-As at 31 March 2014, MAF Retail operated 56 Carrefour hypermarkets and 59 Carrefour supermarkets in 12 countries predominantly in the MENA region.
-For the year ended 31 December 2013, MAF Retail had revenue of AED 18,672 million and EBITDA of AED 984 million, whereas for the year ended 31 December 2012, MAF Retail had revenue of AED 17,031 million and EBITDA of AED 927 million. - MAF Ventures operates the Group's leisure and entertainment services, including a unique leisure offering in each of its three super-regional shopping malls, for example Ski Dubai which is located in the Group's flagship shopping mall, Mall of the Emirates.
-MAF Ventures also owns 16 Magic Planet entertainment centres located in eleven of the Group's shopping malls and elsewhere and nine cinemas located in six of the Group's shopping malls and elsewhere.
+MAF Retail has expanded the Carrefour concept across the UAE and into Bahrain, Egypt, Iraq, Jordan, Kuwait, Oman, Pakistan, Qatar, Saudi Arabia and Georgia.
+As at 31 December 2013, MAF Retail operated 48 Carrefour hypermarkets and 43 Carrefour supermarkets in 11 countries predominantly in the MENA region.
+For the year ended 31 December 2012, MAF Retail had revenue of AED 17,798 million and EBITDA of AED 927 million, whereas for the year ended 31 December 2011, MAF Retail had revenue of AED 16,290 million and EBITDA of AED 958 million. - MAF Ventures operates the Group's leisure and entertainment services, including a unique leisure offering in each of its three super-regional shopping malls, for example Ski Dubai which is located in the Group's flagship shopping mall, Mall of the Emirates.
+MAF Ventures also owns 13 Magic Planet entertainment centres located in ten of the Group's shopping malls and elsewhere and five cinemas located in four of the Group's shopping malls and elsewhere.
 MAF Ventures also offers Najm Visa credit cards and has a small portfolio of other investments.
-For the year ended 31 December 2013, MAF Ventures had revenue of AED 892 million and EBITDA of AED 152 million, whereas for the year ended 31 December 2012, MAF Ventures had revenue of AED 769 million and EBITDA of AED 147 million.
+For the year ended 31 December 2012, MAF Ventures had revenue of AED 810 million and EBITDA of AED 174 million, whereas for the year ended 31 December 2011, MAF Ventures had revenue of AED 724 million and EBITDA of AED 159 million.